mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

 ```

 As mentioned previously, the main features being added here are (1) the ability
-to include a set of mixins in a device definition, and (2) the ability to
+to include a set of mixins in a device or capacity pool definition, and (2) the
-express that capacity from one device gets consumed by another device if/when
+ability to express that multiple devices draw from the same pool of capacity, so
-the scheduler decides to allocate it.
+allocation of one device might make other device unallocatable.

 To simplify the conversation, we discuss each new feature separately, starting
-with "mixins" and the new `Includes` field, which allows a set of mixins to
+with "mixins" for both capacity pools and devices, which allows a set of mixins to
-extend a device with common attributes and capacities.
+extend the properties defined explicitly.

-### Extending a device with as set of mixins
+### Extending device and capacity pool with a set of mixins

 A simple example the defines a set of mixins and includes them in the
 definition of 4 NVIDIA A100 GPUs can be seen below: